 All three of the mobility policy measures are applied to the evaluation of plan amendments.
-The following actions describe how each of the performance targets shall be used in tandem in evaluating plan amendments consistent with the Transportation Planning Rule (OAR 660-012-0060) and is supported by the flowchart in Figure 3-9.
+The following actions describe how each of the mobility targets and thresholds shall be used in tandem in evaluating plan amendments consistent with the Transportation Planning Rule (OAR 660-012-0060) and is supported by the flowchart in Figure 3-8.